tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions to any other certificate.

-If the client's delegated_credential extension is empty, the algorithm and expected_cert_verify_algorithm field MUST be of a type advertised by the client in the "signature_algorithms" extension.
-If the client's delegated_credential extension contains a SignatureSchemeList, the expected_cert_verify_algorithm field MUST be of a type contained in this SignatureSchemeList.
-Delegated credentials containing non-conformant expected_cert_verify_algorithms are considered invalid.
+The algorithm and expected_cert_verify_algorithm fields MUST be of a type advertised by the client in the SignatureSchemeList and are considered invalid otherwise.
 Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.

 ### Client authentication